 The standard rating of a diesel fuel's ignition quality.
-It is a cetane number (CN)
+It

-comparative rating method that measures the ignition quality of a diesel fuel verses that of a mixture of cretonne (good ignition characteristics).
+is a comparative rating method that measures the ignition quality of a diesel fuel verses that of a mixture of cretonne (good ignition characteristics).
 A mixture of 45% cretonne and 55% would have a CN of 45.
-Diesel fuels refined for use in North America are classified by the ASTM as #1D and #2D and must have a minimum CN of 40.
+Diesel fuels refined for use in North America are classified by the ASTM as #1D and #2D and must have a minimum amount of air entering an engine's intake.